Much of the information a criminal would need to open a credit card under your small business name is easily found online.

 4. Set up email alerts from your secretary of state

 Many states offer email notifications from the secretary of state website when a change is made to your company information.
 Sign up for this if your state offers this option.
-It is one of the most effective ways to monitor unauthorized changes that can indicate a possibility of attempted identity theft.
+It is one of the most effective ways to monitor unauthorized changes that can indicate attempted identity theft.

 5. Get a regular commercial credit report for your business

 Anyone can request this information about your company, and for any reason.
 A regular scan of this report can uncover unauthorized actions.
-It also yields valuable information to you about what your company looks like to potential vendors or lenders in case you do want to apply for a business credit line or loan.
+It also yields valuable information to you about what your company looks like to potential vendors or lenders if you want to apply for a business credit line or loan.

 6. Sign up for credit reporting agency fraud alerts